stealthly/minotaur/supervisor/README.md

 **Example:**

 ```
-minotaur lab deploy mesosmaster -e bdoss-dev -d test -r us-east-1 -z us-east-1a
+root@supervisor:/deploy# minotaur lab deploy mesosmaster -e bdoss-dev -d test -r us-east-1 -z us-east-1a
+Template successfully validated.
 Creating new stack 'mesos-master-test-bdoss-dev-us-east-1-us-east-1a'...
 Stack deployed.
 ```

-this will spin up a mesos master node in "testing" deployment.
+this will spin up a mesos master node in "test" deployment.

+** Local DNS Names **
+Supervisor has internal local dns system.
+It uses SkyDNS with etcd backend.
+DNS records are populated every minute using cron job, so be patient and give it a little time(up to a minute) right after container run to populate everything properly.
+Right after that you can get instances local DNS names using `awsinfo` command.

 **awsinfo**